ReMeLife/luki-core-agent/README.md

 ## 6. Prompt & Tool Versioning
 - Keep **all prompt files in `prompts/`**, no hard-coded strings.
 - Each change => bump prompt version (e.g., `system_v3.j2`).
-- Use `sync_prompts.py` to push/pull from secure S3/Git-crypt store.
+- Prompts use Jinja2 templating with structured JSON response schemas.
 - Tools are registered in `tools/registry.py` with versioned contracts.
+- Context files in `_context/` provide domain knowledge and personality framework.

 ---